He was called Sam the Skunkman when I first met him, which was in Amsterdam.

 Did Sam’s stories of the Santa Cruz harvest festivals of the 1970s influence me?
 Of course.
 But Sam never presented himself as a major player in those harvest festivals, or even the boss of Sacred Seeds, or the breeder of Skunk #1, which was his primary strain.
 The story I got was Skunk #1 popped up unexpectedly and everybody loved it, and it won some early harvest festivals.
 Which is pretty much the story you get about most of the famous strains.

 When I returned to Holland for the first Cannabis Cup months later, Sam was there to greet me.
 He wasn’t sure he wanted Cultivator’s Choice, the name of his new Seed Company, to enter the first Cannabis Cup, which so far consisted of Nevil’s Seed Bank and Ben Dronkers’ Sensi Seeds.
 As I recall the Sensi Seed strains were all freshly harvested and we couldn’t smoke them without running the samples through a microwave.
 It would take another year for many to catch on to the importance of curing, and keep in mind some people in the industry weren’t even stoners.
 Nevil didn’t care whether he won, or whether Skunk #1 won, because he had both Skunk #1 and Northern Lights.
 The final decision was not Dave Watson’s, but something entirely decided by grow guru Bram Frank and I because we liked the taste.
 The only other judge was the photographer Jiffy Schnack, who preferred Northern Lights.
-Nevil at the time was into dry sift made from Haze, which he kept to himself, while Sam and Robert were smoking full-melt Skunk #1, and were giddy about the way it turned to liquid when they hit it with a flame.
+Nevil at the time was into pressed hash made from sifting Haze, which he kept to himself, while Sam and Robert were smoking Skunk #1 dry sift, and were giddy about the way it turned to liquid when they hit it with a flame.
 This was all new to me.

 A few years later, Arjan of the Greenhouse showed me a report by Mario Lap indicating Sam was really Dave Watson, who’d been busted in Santa Cruz one month before arriving in Amsterdam.
 And he’d supposedly arrived in Amsterdam with hundreds of thousands of seeds for sale one month after his bust.
 After selling the seeds to Nevil, who was making a fortune at the time in cash sales, Watson got the only license to study medicinal cannabis in Holland.
 It sure looked like Watson was secretly working with some powerful forces, and those operations might include tracking the ID’s of all the strains of the world and documenting the growers and dealers distributing them.